 50% DEET Spray: There is no vaccination against malaria or dengue fever so you have to prevent the mosquito bites as far as you can.
 Malaria could be a problem if you’re hiking through the jungle or doing mountain trekking during the rainy seasons.
 The best solution: use 50% DEET spray, wear long sleeves and trousers and sleep inside mosquito nets.

 Sunscreen: Sunscreen is veeery expensive in Bali!
 100 ml cost about 15 €, so make sure you have enough in your bag.
 Be aware of the Sun!
 The sun is also something different than the sun we know from Europe … Always wear a sunscreen with 50+ SPF!
 Not kidding, it will heart if you don’t!

-Medicaments: Traveller’s diarrheal or the so-called “Bali Belly” is a common problem too.
-I would recommend you to choose what and where you eat more carefully, and also to bring some anti-diarrheal pills (like Imodium) with you.
+Medicaments: Traveller’s diarrhea or the so-called “Bali Belly” is a common problem too.
+I would recommend you to choose what and where you eat more carefully, and also to bring some anti-diarrhea pills (like Imodium) with you.